LAFD and FIRESCOPE “Partners in Public Safety”

 Los Angeles Firefighters Urge Storm Safety and Preparedness

-With rain occurring in Southern California, the Los Angeles Fire Department encourages residents to take the simple steps necessary to protect themselves from injury and their property from storm damage.
+With heavy rain in Southern California, the Los Angeles Fire Department encourages residents to take the simple steps necessary to protect themselves from injury and their property from storm damage.

 NEW BRUSH REQUIREMENTS